 Assign Assign toggles which machine the term is assigned to.
-All of the available resource terms except the Edge terms can be assigned to any analyzer.
+Most of the available resource terms except the Edge terms and terms h and j can be assigned to any analyzer.
 However, a term can only be assigned to one analyzer at a time.